 We use the non-personally identifiable information that we collect to improve the design and content of our sites, deliver more relevant marketing messages and advertisements, and enable us to personalize your Internet experience.
 We also may use this information to analyze the usage of our sites, as well as to offer you products, programs, or services.

 We do not share information we collect with any 3rd party other than outlined above.

 To enhance your online experience, we use “cookies” or similar technologies.
 Cookies are text files placed in your computer’s browser to store your preferences.
 Cookies do not contain personally identifiable information; however, once you choose to furnish a site with personally identifiable information, this information may be linked to the data stored in the cookie.

-The Adobe Flash Player is a powerful application and web tool that allows rapid development of highly dynamic content.
-This Blog Site employ locally stored objects (sometimes referred to as “Flash cookies”) in certain situations where we use Flash to provide special content such as video on demand, video clips or animation.
-Flash (and similar applications) use this technology to remember settings, preferences and usage similar to browser cookies but Flash cookies are not managed through your web browser.
+The Adobe Flash Player is a powerful application and web tool that allows the rapid development of highly dynamic content.
+This Blog Site employs locally stored objects (sometimes referred to as “Flash cookies”) in certain situations where we use Flash to provide special content such as video on demand, video clips, or animation.
+Flash (and similar applications) use this technology to remember settings, preferences, and usage similar to browser cookies but Flash cookies are not managed through your web browser.
 You can access your Flash management tools from Adobe’s website directly.

 We have included links on this site for your use and reference.
 We are not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these sites may differ from our own.